 “Electronic” diploma for distant electronic learning – is that really possible?
 Surely it is.
-In the recent years, all modern tendencies which come from technological innovations are slowly gaining popularity.
+In recent years, all modern tendencies which come from technological innovations are slowly gaining popularity.

 Distant learning is sometimes seen as a synonym to e-Learning, although historically one came before the other, so electronic learning is based upon it, but not vice versa.
 Distant learning proposed a whole new educational approach which got rid of all minuses of the previous evolutionary stage and provided new advantages.
-It came as targeted and intensive self-study of students who could choose the preferable time for learning by his or her individual time schedule, having all necessary means for studying and being in contact with tutors.
+It came as a targeted and intensive self-study of students who could choose the preferable time for learning by his or her schedule, having all the necessary means for studying and being in contact with tutors.

 Advantages of E-Learning